UDB commands reference

 It is easy to get lost in the execution history of a long-running program.
 Time limits prevent execution commands, reverse-execution commands and time-travel commands from going outside a range of bbcounts in execution history.
 These limits can be used to focus on a time of interest.

-set time-limits min bbcount
+set time-limits min [bbcount*|*bookmark]

-Set the minimum time limit to bbcount.
+Set the minimum time limit to bbcount or bookmark.
+If no argument is given, use the current bbcount.

 unset time-limits min